JosephSilber/bouncer/readme.md

 Bouncer::refreshFor($user);
 ```

-> **Warning** This will only refresh the cache for the user in the current scope's context.
-It will not refresh the cache for the user for other scopes.
+> **Note**: When using [multi-tenancy scopes](#multi-tenancy), this will only refresh the cache for the user in the current scope's context.
+To clear cached data for the same user in a different scope context, it must be called from within that scope.

 ## Multi-tenancy